-The Code of Procedure for Appeals by Students against Academic Decisions is governed by Resolution No. 570 of the University Court which came into effect on 1 September 2006.
+The Code of Procedure for Appeals by Students against Academic Decisions is governed by Resolution No. 570 of the University Court.

 26.2.1 A student should have a full opportunity to raise an appeal against an academic decision without fear of disadvantage and in the knowledge that confidentiality shall be respected.